This Instagrammer Escaped Death Twice — & This Is How It Changed Her Outlook On Life

 That wasn’t the only time that Yi chanced death.
 Last October, she went into cardiac arrest out of nowhere.
 Her heart stopped and she dropped to the sidewalk.
 She still doesn’t know what caused it, but she was revived by a defibrillator in the ambulance after CPR on the scene didn’t work.
 To put it simply, Yi says, “I died and was brought back to life.”

 This marked Yi's third chance at life, after starting a new career in her late 30s, surviving her subway accident, and leaving her stable job and ex-husband.
-And the entire experience — her cardiac arrest, the pandemic, and the past seven months of recovery — has made her appreciate her entire support system: her family, her now-husband James, her close friends, and her community on Instagram.
+And the entire experience — her cardiac arrest, the pandemic, and the past seven months of recovery — has made her appreciate her entire support system: her family, her now-fiancé James, her close friends, and her community on Instagram.

 “I’ve lived,” she says, emphatically.
 “I needed to get rid of those unhappy parts of my life to find what I needed to do to live well.
 I have trouble falling asleep because I’m so excited for the next day, and I wake up at the crack of dawn with a smile every single day, because I’m so happy to be alive.”
 And, most importantly, to see what she should eat next.